ReturnsAPI/ReturnsAPI/core/Tasks.md

 - Figure out every Callback arg, and also write if it runs for host-only, etc.
 - In docs, also write list of general variables for instances, etc.
     - Also list useful GM functions
+- Hook : disable dynamic hooks that are not actually in use anymore (i.e., all callbacks removed)
 - Classes
     v Equipment
     - Achievement